A Devolution Deal for Suffolk

 It's part of the government's English Devolution White Paper, which seeks to simplify and streamline council structures so it's easier for residents to understand and save taxpayers money.

-What does devolution mean for Suffolk?
+What does this mean for Suffolk?
 Councillor Matthew Hicks, Leader of Suffolk County Council, explains.

 Frequently Asked Questions